maitreyasuin/maitreyasuin.github.io/index.md

-Ii am a PhD student at **[Image Processing and Computer Vision Lab, IIT Madras](http://www.ee.iitm.ac.in/ipcvlab/)**.
+I am a PhD student at **[Image Processing and Computer Vision Lab, IIT Madras](http://www.ee.iitm.ac.in/ipcvlab/)**.
 I received my Bachelors Degree in Electronics and Communications Engineering from **[Institute of Engineering and Management, Kolkata](http://iem.edu.in/)**.
 My research lies at the intersection of Computer Vision, Deep Learning and Deep Reinforcement Learning.
 My recent works have focused on efficient dense video captioning with the help of reinforcement learning and transformer, video enhancement using efficient attention modules, image inpainting, restoration of images suffering from blur, low-resolution, rain and haze.

 ---

 ## Updates

+- (2021.07) Our paper "Distillation-guided Image Inpainting" has been accepted at **[ICCV 2021](http://iccv2021.thecvf.com/)** Conference.

 - (2021.02) Our paper "Gated Spatio-Temporal Attention-Guided Video Deblurring" has been accepted at **[CVPR 2021](http://cvpr2021.thecvf.com/)** Conference.